crispinprojects/speakingcalendar/README.md

 ## Startup Applications

 With GNOME based desktops you can use the GNOME "Tweak Tool" to add Talk Calendar to your startup applications.
-Talk Calendar will then read out the current date and days events and any future upcoming events (see preferences settings) when the computer is switched on.
+Talk Calendar can then read out the current date, details of day events and any future upcoming events (see preferences settings) when the computer is switched on.

 ### Events Database